 Our staff are trained to understand and classify goods listed in the UK Strategic Export Control List therefore enabling you to better understand the classification and requirements for your goods.

-We can offer a full service through management of you Export Licencing Program from registration on Spire through to export of goods and declarations of licence use.
+We can offer a full service through management of your Export Licensing Programme from registration on SPIRE through to export of goods and declarations of licence use.
 We also provide advice and database services for recording software transfer export by electronic means.